in-async/AdColony-Android-SDK-wiki-ja/Showing-Instant-Feed™-Videos.md

 **In order to comply with contractual requirements regarding implementation and valid impressions, we require the following from Publishers:<br><br>**
 **1. The video player must be in a viewable area and nothing should be covering it.<br>** **2.
 Ads will automatically start/pause/resume in accordance with contractual requirements.
-No unauthorized tactics may be used to alter this behavior<br><br>**
+No unauthorized tactics may be used to alter this behavior.<br><br>**
 **Note: For those also developing for iOS, you must manage start/resume and pause behavior in your implementation on that platform.**

 AdColony Instant-Feed™ is a new ad unit that allows you to blend AdColony ads directly into your app’s content, closely matching the form and function of your existing user experience.
 Prior to Instant-Feed™, all AdColony ads were displayed as full-screen interstitials.